KartikeyanRamachandran/Selenium_Advanced_LambdaTest/README.md

 ### Executing The Test

-**Step 4:** Test can be done through the TestNG xml file. to execute open the xml file from below path then Right click -> RunAs-> TestNG Suite.
+**Step 4:** Execution of the testcase can be done through the TestNG xml file.
+To execute open the xml file from below path then Right click -> RunAs-> TestNG Suite.
 "Lamdatest_SeleniumAdvance\TestScenarioRunnerFile_TestNG.xml"

-Your test results would be displayed on the test console and on LambdaTest automation dashboard.
+Your test results will be displayed on the test console and on LambdaTest automation dashboard.

 ## Run Parallel Tests Using TestNG